Tartori/hids_thesis/README.md

 * Add multiple connections to different database systems
 * Add multiple different versions of alerting
 * Add software hardening --> detection of modification of software or config

+## programming language decisions

+### java

+pros:

+* already very good knowledge
+* some community resources

+cons:

+* low motivation
+* low learning potential
+* big overhead

+### python

+pros:

+* already some basic foundation
+* a lot of community resources
+* active library to directly call sleuthkit tool
+* lot of activity in community
+* small overhead
+* easy to prototype

+cons:

+* dynamically typed

+### go

+pros:

+* interesting new language
+* made for (low level) server side applications

+cons:

+* no prior knowledge
+* no prior community support

+## meeting notes

+* I will contact expert and setup a meeting with him
+* Main points of that meeting is describing what I want to do / project
+* and Showing that I already put in some work.
+* ils command
+* fls -v output

+### schedule

+* daemon vs scheduled task
+* what timestamp to put
+* how to add it to db, once per file, batched
+* adding a tag for each run
+* different objects for different file systems
+* timezones (later)
+* cool name
+* Journal!

+### next meeting

+* 11.4.19 11:00 Cafeteria Biel

+KMail on phone for pgp mails

+## expert meeting notes 28.03

+Discussion Points:

+* what do I do